bernauers/pylogix_tools/Discover_script/readme.md

-# PLC Discovery and Audit Tool
+# PLC Discovery and Audit Script

-The PLC Discovery and Audit tool is a python based script, utilizing the [pylogix](https://github.com/dmroeder/pylogix) library, as a communication driver to discover Rockwell devices on the network and perform an audit of the rack.
+The PLC Discovery and Audit script is a python based script, utilizing the [pylogix](https://github.com/dmroeder/pylogix) library, as a communication driver to discover Rockwell devices on the network and perform an audit of the rack.

 -----

 ## Capabilities

-The discovery and audit script can be run to discover rockwell devices on the network.
-The script will than use the discovered devices IP and audit the racks to provided detailed information about said devices.
+The discovery and audit script scans the network to discover rockwell devices.
+The script will use the discovered devices IP and audit the chassis to provided detailed information about said devices.

 -----